 Mr. Ackerman also has extensive experience litigating and advising insurers on coverage issues.
 His coverage practice is national in scope.
 High-profile coverage cases he has litigated include In re Katrina Canal Breaches Litigation (flood exclusion issues arising from Hurricane Katrina), Valued Policy Law litigation in Louisiana and Florida, and TravCo Ins.
 Co. v.
 Ward (Chinese-made drywall).

-Mr. Ackerman has been listed as a Second Circuit Litigation Star in Benchmark Appellate (2013) and as a Future Star in Benchmark Litigation (2013).
-He was listed as a Rising Star in Connecticut Super Lawyers® in 2013 in the area of Class Action and from 2009 to 2012 in the area of Insurance Coverage Law (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
-Prior to joining Robinson+Cole, Mr. Ackerman was associated with the law firm of Skadden, Arps, Slate, Meagher & Flom LLP, where his practice focused on complex business litigation, including insurance and securities class actions and litigation involving commercial contracts and corporate governance.
+Mr. Ackerman has been listed as a Second Circuit Litigation Star in Benchmark Appellate (2013) and is listed in Benchmark Litigation (2013-2016).
+He is listed as a Connecticut Super Lawyer in the area of Class Action for 2015 and 2016, and was listed as a Rising Star in Connecticut Super Lawyers® in 2013 and 2014 in the area of Class Actions and from 2009 to 2012 in the area of Insurance Coverage Law (Super Lawyers is a registered trademark of Key Professional Media, Inc.).